-Reading Log for Kids
+Reading Log for Kids (Free Printables)

 Keeping kids reading—and loving it—takes more than just handing them a book.
 It takes structure, encouragement, and a little creativity.
 That’s where a a free printable reading log for kids comes in.